 - Once doughnuts have completely cooled, melt the butter in a small bowl.
 In another small bowl, stir together granulated sugar and ground cinnamon until well combined.

-- Dip a cooled doughnut in butter, quickly flipping it to coat on both sides.
-Lift doughnut out of butter and shake off excess.
-Take the butter dipped doughnut and dip it in the cinnamon sugar, flipping the doughnut over to coat completely.
+- Dredge a cooled doughnut in butter, quickly flipping it to coat on both sides.
+Lift the doughnut out of butter and shake off the excess.
+Take the buttery doughnut and dip it into the cinnamon sugar, flipping over to completely encrust it in cinnamon sugar.
 Shake off any loose cinnamon sugar, and set the coated doughnut on a serving platter.
 Repeat with the remaining doughnuts.
 Serve immediately.